-During the three and nine months ended June 30, 2023, we made contributions to our qualified and supplemental defined benefit pension plans of \$4.8 million and \$19.8 million, respectively, and for the three and nine months ended June 30, 2022 we made contributions of \$4.8 million and \$15.1 million, respectively.
+During the three and nine months ended June 30, 2023 December 31, 2023, we made contributions to our qualified and supplemental defined benefit pension plans of \$4.8 4.3 million and \$19.8 million, respectively, and for the three and nine months ended June 30, 2022 December 31, 2022 we made contributions of \$4.8 7.6 million and \$15.1 million, respectively.million.

-During the three and nine months ended June 30, 2023, we funded an aggregate of \$1.8 million and \$5.4 million, respectively, to our other postretirement benefit plans and for the three and nine months ended June 30, 2022 we funded an aggregate of \$2.0 million and \$5.1 million, respectively.
+During the three and nine months ended June 30, 2023 December 31, 2023, we funded an aggregate of \$1.8 million and \$5.4 million, respectively, to our other postretirement benefit plans and for the three and nine months ended June 30, 2022 December 31, 2022, we funded an aggregate of \$2.0 1.5 million and \$5.1 million, respectively.million.

-Note 7.
+Note 7.6.
 Income Taxes

-The effective tax rate for the three and nine months ended June 30, 2023 was 24.9% and 2.3%, respectively.
-The effective tax rates were impacted by (i) the tax effects related to the Mexico Acquisition (ii) research and development and other tax credits (iii) the inclusion of state taxes, (iv) income derived from certain foreign jurisdictions subject to higher tax rates and (v) the exclusion of tax benefits related to losses recorded by certain foreign operations.
-The lower tax rate in the nine months ended June 30, 2023 was primarily due to the tax effects of the goodwill impairment.
+The effective tax rate for the three and nine months ended June 30, 2023 December 31, 2023 was (24.9 33.5)% and 2.3%, respectively.due to the loss.
+The effective tax rates were impacted by (i) the tax effects related to the Mexico Acquisition (ii) research and development and other tax credits (iii) the inclusion of state taxes, (iv) interest accrued on uncertain tax benefits, (v) income derived from certain foreign jurisdictions subject to higher tax rates and (vi) the exclusion of tax benefits related to losses recorded by certain foreign operations.
+The lower operations, partially offset by research and development and other tax rate in the nine months ended June 30, 2023 was primarily due to the tax effects of the goodwill impairment.credits.

-The effective tax rate for the three and nine months ended June 30, 2022 was 25.9% and 24.2%, respectively.
-The effective tax rate for both periods was impacted by (i) the inclusion of state taxes, (ii) income derived from certain foreign jurisdictions subject to higher tax rates, (iii) the exclusion of tax benefits related to losses recorded by certain foreign operations, and (iv) the impact of our decision to surrender two corporate owned life insurance policies, partially offset by (v) benefits from research and development tax credits.
-The lower tax rate in the nine months ended June 30, 2022 was primarily due to a larger impact from research and development tax credits in that period.
+The effective tax rate for the three and nine months ended June 30, 2022 December 31, 2022 was 25.9 15.1% and 24.2%, respectively.
+The effective tax rate for both periods was impacted by (i) a net benefit from the tax effects related to the acquisition of the remaining interest in Grupo Gondi and (ii) benefits from research and development and other tax credits, partially offset by (i) the inclusion of state taxes, (ii) income derived from certain foreign jurisdictions subject to higher tax rates and (iii) the exclusion of tax benefits related to losses recorded by certain foreign operations, and (iv) the impact of our decision to surrender two corporate owned life insurance policies, partially offset by (v) benefits from research and development tax credits.
+The lower tax rate in the nine months ended June 30, 2022 was primarily due to a larger impact from research and development tax credits in that period operations.

-During the nine months ended June 30, 2023 and June 30, 2022, cash paid for income taxes, net of refunds, was \$197.2 million and \$175.8 million, respectively.
+During the nine three months ended June 30, 2023 December 31, 2023 and June 30, 2022 December 31, 2022, cash paid for income taxes, net of refunds, was \$197.2 19.3 million and \$175.8 28.6 million, respectively.